davidbuch/usa_covid_data/README.md

 # U.S.A.
 Covid-19 Data: Clean, easy-to-use data from the 50 States (Updated Weekly on Sundays)

+## Project Description

 A number of sources across the internet provide regularly-updated counts of COVID-19 cases (a.k.a positive tests) and deaths reported within each of the 50 U.S. States.
 However, despite the significant public interest in these data, they often contain clear systematic and/or idiosyncratic reporting errors.
-In addition, I personally find it cumbersome to work with the long panel-data format in which data are provided.

 Here I have attempted to provide several clean, easy-to-use data files describing the COVID-19 epidemic in the United States.
 These include information on:
 * covid-19 cases (a.k.a. positive tests)